Froguin99/LTN-Detection/README.md

 To obtain an output, you must first set the placename(s) in the `\data\placenames.txt` to locations which can be obtained using OSM [nominatim boundary search](https://nominatim.openstreetmap.org/ui/search.html).
 For example `Newcastle Upon Tyne, United Kingdom` or `London Borough of Lambeth`.
 Multiple locations should be sepearted with a new line.

 Next, open the file `ltn_scoring_3_12_3_mass_process.ipynb` and replace the variable `file_path = ` with the location of your placenames to be input.
 Then hit run and let the script do its magic!
+This may take a while, as both the permeability and through traffic calculations use variations of shortest path calculations, which can be time consuming depending on your chosen location.

-Example scripts for each component of the processing can be found in the `Examples` folder.
+Parameters can also be modified to either change the [resulting scores or to speed up the processing](https://github.com/Froguin99/LTN-Detection/blob/156227bef5bb486f741fde1a1b5a243dfc6c2871/code/ltn_scoring_3_12_3_mass_process.ipynb#L131).
+Iterations can be reduced to speed up permeability at the expense of thoroughness, and score weightings can be adjusted if you feel that any weights should be higher than others (default is equal weights).

 ## Further information and Contributing